Where to Find Gourmet Donuts in the Hudson Valley

-These Hudson Valley hotspots serve confections that go way beyond the region's cinnamony standard.
+These Hudson River sweet spots serve confections that go way beyond the region's cinnamony standard.

 No one can say the Daddy's Donuts folks aren't cereal donut enthusiasts.

 Photo courtesy of Daddy's Donuts/Taneisha

 With nearby orchards and farms aplenty, cider donuts and the Hudson Valley are practically synonymous.
 Yet that doesn’t mean that the non-cider varieties don’t deserve their day in the spotlight.
 We’re here to remind you of the regional locales that provide myriad creative twists on the confection, and should satisfy any case of the munchies.

 Daddy’s Donuts, Middletown